 First-time home buyers insurance

-- Dwelling coverage: A homeowners insurance policy protects the structure of your home and any other attached buildings, with the dwelling portion of your policy.
+- Dwelling coverage: A homeowners insurance policy covers the structure of your home and any other attached buildings, like a garage or porch.

-- Other structures coverage: Other structures you may have on your property, such as a detached shed or a fence, are also covered under an HO-3.
+- Other structures coverage: This portion covers various structures on your property, such as a detached shed, garage or fence.

-- Personal property coverage: This section of your HO-3 policy will provide coverage if your personal property is destroyed by a covered peril.
+- Personal property coverage: This section of your HO-3 policy will provide coverage if your personal property, like clothing or furniture, is destroyed by a covered peril.

-- Liability coverage: Homeowners insurance provides personal liability coverage if someone hurts themselves on your property and sues you for damages.
+- Liability coverage: This provides personal liability coverage if someone hurts themselves on your property and sues you for damages.
 This coverage can also help pay your legal fees.

-- Medical payments coverage: Medical payments coverage will pay for another person’s medical bills if they injure themselves in your home or on your property.
+- Medical payments coverage: Medical payments coverage will pay for another person’s medical bills if they injure themselves in your home or on your property, even if you aren't liable for the incident.

 - Additional living expenses coverage: If your house is uninhabitable due to a covered peril, additional living expenses can help pay for your hotel room, food and other expenses while your home undergoes repairs.

-When purchasing your first homeowners insurance policy, it may be a good idea to consult with your agent to discuss what isn’t covered and your risks for each exclusion.
-Learning more about your policy in-depth can help you determine what supplemental policies may be best for you.
+For first-time home buyers, insurance agents can be a valuable resource.
+Consulting with a licensed insurance agent can help you determine what isn’t covered in your policy and your risks for each exclusion.
+Learning more about your policy in-depth can help you decide what supplemental policies may be best for you.

-The average cost of homeowners insurance nationwide is $1,428 per year for $250,000 in dwelling coverage as of 2023, according to Bankrate’s analysis of rate data from Quadrant Information Services.
-However, the cost of your own policy will vary based on your personal and home rating factors.
-Here are a few parameters that will go into determining how much you pay for first home buyer insurance:
+The average cost of homeowners insurance is $2,304 per year for $300,000 in dwelling coverage, according to Bankrate’s analysis of rate data from Quadrant Information Services.
+However, the cost of your own policy will vary based on your personal details and home characteristics.
+Here are a few factors that go into determining how much you pay for first home buyer insurance:

 - Location: The state you live in plays an enormous role in the cost of homeowners insurance.
-For example, the average policy costs $3,659 per year in Oklahoma but just $382 annually in Hawaii.
+For example, the average policy costs $5,049 per year in Oklahoma but just $1,282 annually in Idaho.
 Your city, town and ZIP code can also affect your premium.
 For example, you might pay less if you live close to safety features like fire hydrants, fire departments and police stations.

 - Deductible: Your deductible is the amount you pay out of pocket if you file a claim on your policy.
 If you are willing to have a higher deductible, you will likely pay less in premiums since you are willing to pay more if you file a claim.
 Generally, the higher your deductible, the lower your rate.